sugo14/TerminalVelocity/README.md

-My attempt at a 3D rendering engine that outputs to the console.
+My attempt at a software renderer that outputs to the console.

 **Current state**: rendering and rotating wireframe triangles.